gini/gini-pay-bank-sdk-ios/README.md

 ## Example

-We are providing example app for Swift.
-This app demonstrates how to integrate the Gini Pay Bank SDK with the Screen API and Component API.
-To run the example project, clone the repo and run `pod install` from the Example directory first.
+We are providing Bank and Business example apps for integrating payment functionality.
+Bank app demonstrates how to integrate the Gini Pay Bank SDK.
+Business app initiates the payment flow.
+To run the apps, clone the repo and run `pod install` from the Example directory first.
-To inject your API credentials into the Example app, just add to the Example directory the `Credentials.plist` file with the following format:
+To inject your API credentials into Business and Bank, just add to the Example/Bank and Example/Business directory the `Credentials.plist` file with the following format:

 <img border=1 src=credentials_plist_format.png/>